rajakolluru/cheniledocs.github.io/pages/chenile/504-query-framework-migration-guide.md

 Priority order:

+1. Request `countOnly=true`
-1. Query JSON `countQueryEnabled`, if present
+2. Query JSON `countQueryEnabled`, if present
-2. Global `query.pagination.countQueryEnabled`, if present
+3. Global `query.pagination.countQueryEnabled`, if present
-3. Framework default `true`
+4. Framework default `true`

 This is useful when most queries should use one strategy, but a few high-volume queries need no-count pagination or a few important queries still need exact totals.